dolcezza-ua/WebService_testing/Web_Services_2.md

-# Solution of Task 2
+# Solution to Task 2

 `WS_1` - 162.55.220.72:5021